Arraying/Candor/README.md

 At the end of the pipeline, any file can be archived from the working directory and uploaded to S3 storage.

 Archived files will be uploaded to `tag/filename` in S3, where `tag` is the pipeline run's tag and `filename` is the base file name of the file to be archived.
 Note that when archiving, everything will be flattened: path structures in the working directory are disregarded.
 For example, `foo/bar.txt` and `baz/bar.txt` both resolve to `bar.txt` and will overwrite eachother.
 As a workaround, archived files should be renamed before achiving.
 Furthermore, if folders are specified, these will be skipped and not uploaded to S3.

+#### Container Runtimes

+Pipeline containers do not get started with `--priveleged` nor do they have access to the Docker daemon.
+In order to provide functionality to e.g. build and publish an image, Docker needs to run inside of Docker.
+Such functionality is supported using third party runtimes like `sysbox`.

+Candor makes no assumption about runtimes.
+It is up to the host system to install and configure additional container runtimes if the default runtime does not meet system requirements or expectations.